Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Introduction

-The \textit{scaling factor}, the ratio of training samples used at two consecutive fidelities, or levels, directly controls the total number of training samples used for MFML and thereby the cost of generating a training set for the approach.
-Understanding the effect of this parameter in the efficiency and accuracy of the MFML approach would potentially provide opportunities to further improve the overall multifidelity approach for QC.
-Studying model accuracy in relation to the cost of generating the training set for the model also provides a robust measure of how the diverse MFML models behave with respect to the single fidelity models as has been shown in refs.~\cite{vinod23_MFML, vinod2024QeMFi_paper}.
+Studying model accuracy in relation to the cost of generating the training set for the model also provides a robust measure of how the diverse MFML models behave with respect to the single fidelity models as has been shown in refs.~\citenum{vinod23_MFML, vinod2024QeMFi_paper}.
 Therefore, assessment of model accuracy and time-cost of generating corresponding training data is made for the diverse scaling factors.
 In interest of a complete investigation not only into the scaling factors but also into better understanding the multifidelity data structure, this work further introduces a new error metric for multifidelity methods for QC, namely \textit{error contours} of MFML.
 Error contours describe the model error with respect to training samples used at two fidelities thereby giving a more comprehensive analysis of the contribution of each fidelity to the overall accuracy of the MFML model.
 The study of the error contours of MFML indicates that using much lower training samples at the costlier fidelity while increasing the number of training samples at the lowest fidelity results in an MFML model of high accuracy at a much lower cost than the conventional MFML approach with a fixed scaling factor.
 To systematically assess this, this work studies multifidelity models built with a small number of fixed training samples at the target fidelity and increasing the scaling factor.
-This gives rise to the notion of the $\Gamma$-curve as delineated in section \ref{gammacurve_theory}.
+This gives rise to the notion of the $\Gamma$-curve as delineated in \nameref{gammacurve_theory}.
 The models that are build in such a manner are shown to be superior to the conventional MFML approach in terms of model error for a given cost of generating the training data.